EIT-Pathogena/client/README.md

 ### Installing Miniconda

-If a conda package manager is already installed, skip to [Installing the GPAS CLI](#installing-or-updating-the-gpas-cli), otherwise:
+If a conda package manager is already installed, skip to [Installing the client](#installing-or-updating-the-client), otherwise:

 **Linux**